qqilihq/partial-emlx-converter/readme.md

 $ partial-emlx-converter /path/to/input /path/to/result
 ```

-Optionally, you can specify `--ignoreMissingAttachments` as third argument.
-This way, no errors will be thrown in case an attachment does not exist.
+Optionally, you can specify `--ignoreErrors` as third argument.
+This way, the conversion will not be aborted in case there’s an error for a file (see the log output for details in this case).

 ## Build